Drought

 Evolució del nivell dels embassaments de les conques internes

-If we look specifically at the current state of each reservoir, the spectacular rise of Sau stands out, going from being practically empty in February (6%) to almost 73%.
-In fact, the water level has risen so much that the emblematic church of Sant Romà de Sau—an icon and thermometer of the drought in our home—has gone from being completely out of water to currently having only the roof of the bell tower exposed.
-A sight that hasn't been seen for a long time.
-Its older sister, Susqueda, is at 45%, as Sau collects all its water for the time being.
-And the Darnius-Boadella reservoir has also skyrocketed in a way it hasn't seen in a long time: it has gone from 17% before the rains to 65% now.
-Let's remember that at the beginning of March, there were still municipalities in Alt Empordà that were in a state of emergency, something that is now a long way off.
+If we look specifically at the evolution of each reservoir, the spectacular rise of Sau stands out, going from being practically empty in February (6%) to over 75% after the abundant rains.
+It subsequently dropped as water was released to the Susqueda reservoir, which reached around 90%.
+All of this meant that the emblematic church of Sant Romà de Sau—an icon and thermometer of the drought in our home—went from being completely out of the water to having only the roof of the bell tower exposed.
+An image of a lot of water that hadn't been seen for a long time.
+And the Darnius-Boadella reservoir also shot up like it hadn't for some time: it went from 17% before the rains to over 75%.
+Remember that at the beginning of March, some municipalities in Alt Empordà were still under emergency conditions.

-As for the Baells reservoir, it is in an excellent state, unthinkable a year ago, completely full.
-More water is being released than is being received because the forecast is for more water to arrive from the melting snow.
-The Foix reservoir is completely full, and the Llosa del Cavall reservoir is already over 57% full, while the Sant Ponç reservoir is already at 78%.
-Since the historic DANA (Difference in Reservoir Capacity), the reservoirs in the south of the country have also been improving, and the March rains have boosted them again, although not as much as the others.
-The Riudecanyes reservoir was at 1.6% before the DANA and is now at 55%, and the Siurana reservoir, which was empty, is now over 24%.
+As for the Baells reservoir, it was in an excellent condition unthinkable in 2024, reaching maximum capacity and even releasing water.
+The small Foix reservoir also reached its maximum, and the Llosa del Cavall reservoir exceeded 80%, while the Sant Ponç reservoir also reached almost full capacity.
+Since the historic DANA (Dangerous Watershed), the reservoirs in the south of the country have also been improving, and the March rains have boosted them again, although not as much as the others.
+The Riudecanyes reservoir was at 1.6% before the DANA (Dangerous Watershed), and between May and early June it exceeded 61%.
+And the Siurana reservoir, which was empty, reached over 26%.
 This is great news for the areas hardest hit by the drought.
-Also noteworthy are the large Rialb and Oliana reservoirs, which are full and have never before had so much reserve water, even though they belong to the Ebro Hydrographic Confederation.
-The Rialb reservoir has had to open its floodgates.
+Also noteworthy are the large Rialb and Oliana reservoirs, which were filled in spring and had never before had so much reserve water, although they belong to the Ebro Hydrographic Confederation.
+The Rialb reservoir had to open its floodgates.

-Here's a link to access data by reservoir, in this case also those in the Ebro basin, which are in much better condition and are already approaching 80%.
+Here's a link to access data by reservoir, in this case also those in the Ebro basin, which reached higher levels of almost 90%.

 One-year evolution of reservoir recovery

-This rainy March follows a winter in which, although some heavy rainfall fell in the northeast and in the Pyrenees and Pre-Pyrenees of Lleida, especially in February, the country as a whole saw little rain and was dry, even in the main headwaters of the inland basins.
+This extraordinarily rainy March came after a winter in which, although some heavy rainfall fell in the northeast and in the Pyrenees and Pre-Pyrenees of Lleida, especially in February, the country as a whole saw little and dry weather, including in the main headwaters of the inland basins.
 This left reservoirs at 31% capacity in February, a cumulative decline of four points for more than two months.
-Despite these figures, it's worth noting that these are double the number of reserves compared to the end of last winter; therefore, the situation had clearly improved year-on-year.
+Despite these figures, it's worth noting that these are double the reserves compared to the end of winter 2024; therefore, the situation had clearly improved year-on-year.

-Previously, autumn concluded with the wettest October in Catalonia since 2018, and the icing on the cake was the historic and tragic DANA (Dana), which brought downpours and heavy rainfall until early November, especially in the south of the country.
-Rainfall has not fallen equally across the country, as it has been more moderate in the headwaters of the main Pyrenean rivers in the inland basins.
+Before that, autumn concluded with the wettest October in Catalonia since 2018, and the icing on the cake was the historic and tragic DANA (Dana), which brought downpours and heavy rainfall until early November, especially in the south of the country.
+Rainfall did not fall equally across the country, as it was more moderate in the headwaters of the main Pyrenean rivers in the inland basins.
 However, the rain fell heavily in the southern regions, where records of between 100 l/m2 and 400 l/m2 were achieved.
 This boosted the reservoirs in the area.

-All this, in a year marked by a summer that resulted in a drop of almost 8 percentage points in water reserves in the inland basins, after the peak of 37.1% and 255 hm³ reached at the end of June (much more than double that of early March).
+All this, in a 2024 marked by a summer that ended with a drop of almost 8 percentage points in water reserves in the inland basins, after the peak of 37.1% and 255 hm³ reached at the end of June (much more than double that of early March).
 At that time, it was the best figure since early October 2022.
 September was a fairly rainy month in several regions and with a clearly autumnal atmosphere suddenly, but the rain did not fall equally everywhere and avoided the main inland basins.

-It all began in the spring of 2024, when the tap was finally turned on and rain and snow continued to fall where it was most needed to fill most reservoirs.
+Everything started to improve in the spring of 2024, when the tap was finally turned on and rain and snow continued to fall where it was most needed, filling most of the reservoirs.
 It was the beginning of the improvement in a drought that had just bottomed out in early March.
-Over those three months, more than 400 l/m² accumulated in some headwaters of the Ter-Llobregat system and more than 300 l/m² in the Darnius-Boadella basin.
-Between 500 l/m² and more than 750 l/m² accumulated in the headwaters of the Ebro basin, while water passed more slowly in the south of the country.
-So, all in all, spring did indeed become spring, and the icing on the cake was the widespread rainstorm on Monday, April 29th, the wettest day in all of Catalonia at that point since November 23rd, 2021.
+Over those three spring months, more than 400 l/m² accumulated in some headwaters of the Ter-Llobregat system and more than 300 l/m² in the Darnius-Boadella basin.
+Between 500 l/m² and 750 l/m² accumulated in the headwaters of the Ebro basin, while water was more sparse in the south of the country.
+Thus, spring did indeed become spring, and the icing on the cake was the widespread rainstorm on Monday, April 29, the wettest day in all of Catalonia at that time since November 23, 2021.
 The problem is that three years of drought had left a significant mark, and that water was insufficient.

 The strong storms and rains of that spring particularly benefited the Ter-Llobregat system, which exploded.
-Even in mid-June, the water from the Sau River surrounded and temporarily flooded the emblematic church of Sant Romà de Sau, something that hadn't been seen for a long time.
-But the water didn't rise as much as it has this March, not by a long shot.
+Even in mid-June, the water from Sau surrounded and temporarily flooded the emblematic church of Sant Romà de Sau, something that hadn't been seen for a long time.
+But the water didn't rise as much as it did in March 2025, not by a long shot.

 The definitive end of the drought

 This graph shows the evolution of the drought over the past five years.
-It superimposes daily data on reservoir levels in Catalonia's inland basins and daily rainfall, setting the wettest day of the storm as 100.
-GloryAs can be seen, after the severe setback of recent years, the situation has improved over the past twelve months, and especially in recent weeks.
+It superimposes daily data on reservoir levels in Catalonia's inland basins and daily rainfall, setting the wettest day of the storm at 100.
+GloryAs can be seen, after the sharp decline of recent years, the situation clearly improved between spring 2024 and spring 2025.

 Evolució de la sequera